irJERAD/hugoXYZ/content/home/posts.md

 draft = false

 title = "Recent Posts"
-subtitle = "current keyboard events" widget = "posts"
+subtitle = "Current Events from Behind the Keyboard" widget = "posts"

 # Order that this section will appear in.
-weight = 40
+weight = 20

 # Filter posts by tag.
 #  By default, show all recent posts.